ttm/musicLegacy/README.rst

 (sorry, mass package was already take :O2)

+Hack demo songs and make wav files with:

+    $ python3 tests/testSong.py

+To hear testSong.wav or

+    $ python3 tests/testSong2.py

+to hear vibrosong.wav.
+To hack the MASS package itself, and use it from the repo, don't forget to:

+    $ pip install -e <path/to/repo>

 Real time is possible but not the emphasis: all parameters are updated sample by sample and calculations are made in 64 bit floating point.
 All operations are described by